phuongflexible/ecommercial-sale-app/README.md

 # Ecommercial sale app
-A website which supports ordering and buying electronic products.
+A sale app created with C#, asp.net MVC and SQL Server.
 ## Table of Contents
 * [General Information] (general-information)
 * [Technologies Used] (techonologies-used)